jrheard/madison-wcb/docs/quickstart.rst

 How to actually paint pictures on the WaterColorBot
 ---------------------------------------------------

-There's a program called CNC Server that lets computer programs control the WaterColorBot.
+``madison_wcb`` uses a program called CNC Server to control the WaterColorBot.
 In order to have your Python program paint pictures on the bot, go to the `CNC Server README <https://github.com/techninja/cncserver/blob/master/README.md>`_ and follow the instructions in the **Installation** and **Running** sections.

 Once you've done that, you're good to go - when you run a program that uses :mod:`madison_wcb`, it should automatically draw stuff on the robot as well as on your screen.